Updated June 10, 2019

 - FASTPASSES are not accepted AFTER the time frame on your ticket.
 You may scan your FASTPASS to enter the attraction up to 5 minutes prior to your return time.

-Multiple Attraction FASTPASSES are good for any time of the day, but expire at park closing.
+Replacement FASTPASSES are good for any time of the day, but expire at park closing.
 They may only be used within the park they’re issued.
-Click on the Multiple Experiences FASTPASS on your app to see which attractions are eligible.
-Most often, this includes all FASTPASS attractions for the park you’re in, but there are occasionally exceptions.
+Click on the Replacement FASTPASS on your app to see which attractions are eligible.
+Most often, this includes most FASTPASS attractions for the park you’re in, but there are occasionally exceptions.

 How to Know When You Can Pull Your Next FASTPASS